minerllabs/baselines/chainerrl_baselines/README.md

 ### Disabling

-Some of actions are disabled based on the task's characteristic.
+Actions deemed unnecessary for the corresponding task were disabled.

 There are two types of disabling.
-`--always-keys` specifies actions which is always triggered throughout interaction with the environment.
+`--always-keys` specifies actions which are always triggered throughout the episode.
-These actions are removed from agent's action choice.
+These actions are removed from the agent's action choice.

 Actions specified as `--exclude-keys` are simply disabled and they will be never triggered.

+For example,
 On `MineRLTreechop-v0`, `--always-keys` is `attack` and `--exclude-keys` are `back`, `left`, `right`, `sneak`, `sprint`.
 On `MineRLNavigate-v0` / `MineRLNavigateDense-v0`, `--always-keys` are `forward`, `sprint`, `attack`
 and `--exclude-keys` are `back`, `left`, `right`, `sneak` and `place`.

 ### Serializing

-After discretizing and disabling, `Dict` action space is flattened and converted into one `Discrete` action space.
+After discretizing and disabling, the `Dict` action space is flattened and converted into a single `Discrete` action space.
-And the resulting space is "serialized", that is, agents can choose only one of the action on the flattened action space (the agent can push only one button of the gamepad in same time).
+The resulting space is "serialized", i.e: agents can choose only one of the action on the flattened action space (the agent can push only one button of the gamepad at a step).

 ### (Reversing)

 On Treechop, `forward` key is reversed. (`--reverse-keys forward`)
-Reversed keys are similar to the `--always-keys` actions, but they are not removed from agent's action choice.
+Reversed keys are similar to the `--always-keys` actions, but they are not removed from the agent's action choice.
-Corresponding gamepad buttons for reversed actions are always pushed, but agent can choose to trigger the button off as one of the action.
+Corresponding gamepad buttons for reversed actions are always pushed, but the agent can choose to trigger the button off as one of the action.

 ### Exclusive actions

-For Obtain* tasks, we employ "weak" action prior knowledge instead of prior knowledge described above.
+For the `Obtain*` tasks, we employ "weak" action prior knowledge instead of prior knowledge described above.
 It does not have `--always-keys`/`--exclude-keys`/`--reverse-keys` option, but "exclusive" (or, "conflicting") actions are merged.

+For example,
-`forward` and `back` actions are exclusive, since they conflicts each other and pushing them at same time makes no sense.
+`forward` and `back` actions are exclusive since they conflict each other and pushing them at the same time makes no sense.
 They are merged and renamed as `forward_back` action with Discrete(3).
 (Original: forward 0/1, back 0/1.
 Merged: noop/forward/back)